miquelvir/lsds-2026/projects/1-hdfs/README.md

 ## [1.1] FastAPI, Docker and Docker Compose

+> [!IMPORTANT]
-During this lab, you will review HDFS and learn how to code APIs with FastAPI and deploy them with Docker.
+> You will learn how to code APIs with FastAPI and deploy them with Docker.

 ### [1.1.1] Starting a containerized service